kinow/autosubmit/docs/source/tutorial.rst

 ====================

-This tutorial is a starter’s guide to running a dummy experiment with Autosubmit.
+This tutorial is a starter’s guide to run a dummy experiment with Autosubmit.

 Dummy experiments run workflows with inexpensive empty tasks and therefore are ideal for teaching and testing purposes.